filecoin-project/FIPs/FIPS/fip-solstice.md

     of the service stream directly, and burns the remainder.

-2.  **Stream Weight Actor (SWA): the split AMONG streams.** It registers or removes streams and sets every stream’s weight (w0, w1, and any future stream) as a *Weight record*; each stream’s designated writer sets the wallets and shares within its own stream; and f02 itself enforces the hard guardrails (Σw ≤ 1, caps on the number of streams and recipients, and an activation
+2.  **Stream Weight Actor (SWA): the split AMONG streams.** It registers or removes streams and sets every stream’s weight as a *Weight record*; each stream’s designated writer sets the wallets and shares within its own stream; and f02 itself enforces the hard guardrails (Σw ≤ 1, caps on the number of streams and recipients, and an activation